kevinbear/AsTestEnv/README.md

 /workspaces/AsTestEnv/AS3/build (main) $ make
 /workspaces/AsTestEnv/AS3/build (main) $ ./A03 ../asset/a03.config
 ```
-#### Note: what file should put in each direcotry
+#### Note: what file should be put in each directory
-asset: directory is for storing files which input or output filestream. (`a03.config`, `codebook.csv`, `plaintext.txt`)
+asset: directory is for storing files which input or output files. (`a03.config`, `codebook.csv`, `plaintext.txt`)

-build: for files or folders that are creating by `cmake`; there are a lof of file inside.
+build: for files or folders that are created by `cmake`; there are a lot of files inside.

 include: for header files (`defs.h`, `A03.h`)

 src: for all cpp files (`autograder.cpp`, `A03.cpp`)

 ---

 ## AS4: Assignment 4